dmstats(8) - phpMan

 open, and continue to update regions from the same file descrip-

-(within the same file system), and unlink operations.
-This mode
+in the same file system), and unlink operations.
+This mode is

-is useful if the file is expected to be moved, renamed, or
+useful if the file is expected to be moved, renamed, or unlinked

 In follow-inode mode, the daemon will exit once it detects that